How does card counting work in this tool?▼

 Click the "Show Count" or "Hide Count" button to toggle the card counting indicator.
 This allows you to practice counting cards mentally before checking your accuracy, which is essential for real-world card counting practice.

 Card counting itself is not illegal - it's simply using your memory and mathematical skills.
 However, casinos are private establishments and can refuse service to anyone.
 Many casinos will ask card counters to leave if detected.
 This tool is for educational purposes and practice only.
+We do not encourage or promote gambling.
+This tool is designed to teach probability, mathematics, and game theory concepts.

 The running count starts at 0 and changes as cards are dealt.
 Positive counts (+1, +2, +3, etc.) indicate more high cards (10s and Aces) remain in the deck, giving players an advantage.
 Negative counts indicate more low cards remain, favoring the house.
 Higher positive counts mean better betting opportunities.